The Social History Society brings together people with an interest in social and cultural history.

 - Representing the history profession: to national funding councils and to government bodies

-- Annual conference: showcasing the newest and cutting-edge research in social and cultural history
+- Holding an annual conference: showcasing the newest and cutting-edge research in social and cultural history

-- New Directions in Social and Cultural History: our book series published by Bloomsbury
+- Publishing: our peer-reviewed journal, Cultural and Social History, with Taylor and Francis, and our New Directions in Social and Cultural History book series with Bloomsbury

-- Grants and prizes: supporting and celebrating the best in social and cultural history scholarship
+- Offering grants and prizes: to support and celebrate the best in social and cultural history scholarship